w-duffy/june-24-section-2-resources/mod-4/m4-mocha-specs/README.md

 ## Running the Tests

-To get the test working, ensure you've configuired the following have the following:
+To get the tests working, ensure you've configuired the following:

 - Update the base url to point to your live site on Render or your local server.
 - Ensure your server is running, or your live site is up and running.